International

 Nasrallah became Hezbollah's secretary-general in 1992 and transformed the group into one of the most powerful militant organizations in the Middle East.
 Under his leadership, Hezbollah expanded both militarily and politically, becoming known for its strong resistance to Israel and Western influence.
 The U.S. designated Hezbollah as a terrorist organization in 1997, which further complicated Nasrallah's reputation on the world stage.

-With Nasrallah's death, Hezbollah now faces the difficult task of selecting a new leader.
-Reports suggest that Hashem Safieddine, Nasrallah's cousin and head of Hezbollah's political affairs, might be a potential successor.
+With the death of Hassan Nasrallah, Hezbollah now faces the challenging task of selecting a new leader.
+Reports suggest that Hashem Safieddine, Nasrallah's cousin and head of Hezbollah’s political affairs, may emerge as a potential successor.
+However, Naim Qassem, Hezbollah's deputy secretary-general, is also a significant figure in the leadership hierarchy.

 Born in 1964 near Tyre in South Lebanon, Safieddine has significant ties to the group’s military operations and has managed its civilian programs, including education and finance.
 He is also related to Qassim Soleimani, the former commander of Iran's Revolutionary Guards who was killed by the U.S. in 2020.
 However, Safieddine is also labelled a terrorist by the U.S., which could complicate his leadership.